 Groupon is a coupon website that connects consumers to local businesses.

 Groupon merges the word “group” with “coupon.”
-You could say the website is a middle person between consumers and local businesses.
+You could say the website is a middleman between consumers and local businesses.

-The coupon website gets users through various advertising ways.
+The coupon website gets users through various advertising methods.

 Businesses that use this service the most would be local mom-and-pop stores such as…

 Then you would look for local coupons in your area to purchase.
-Since the price you purchased the coupon would be less than the normal price you would save money.
+Since the price you paid for the coupon would be less than the normal price, you would save money.

-Now that you purchased the coupon you can print it and take it with you to the business.
+Now that you have purchased the coupon, you can print it and take it with you to the business.
 Another way is to use the Groupon App and load the coupon on your phone to use at the business.

 5 Disadvantages of Offering a Groupon?